D4-project/bgp-monitor/docs/home.md

 ## BGP Messages

-BGP permet donc aux AS d'annoncer de nouvelles routes, pour
-Les AS sont connectés entre eux de sorte former un graph, avec différents chemin pour accéder à différents préfix(link)
-There are 3 types of bgp messages :
+There are 3 types of BGP messages:

 - `Open`:
   - Establish a TCP connection
   - Exchange information such as BGP Version number, AS Number, Hold Down Time value, BGP Identifier
-- `Keepalive` :
+- `Keepalive`:
   If no update or keepalive message is sent for more than 30 second, then the connection is closed.
 - `Update`:
   - Announce a new prefix (message can contain an AS-path)
   - Withdraw a prefix
   - Peer State change
   By default, update messages contains peers' IP address, asn, etc
-- `Notification` :
+- `Notification`:
   Used to send error codes
 - `Route-Refresh`